-Today scarves are also be worn in a number of ways, such as the classic criss-cross fold which complements a suit and briefcase, or the single fold, often the knot of choice for indie mods.
-Choosing the way you are going to wear the scarf, and more importantly, what with, should be seriously considered before any purchase.
+Today, scarves can be worn in a number of ways, such as the classic criss-cross fold which complements a suit and briefcase, or the single fold, often the knot of choice for indie mods.
+Choosing the way you are going to wear a scarf, and more importantly, what with, should be seriously considered before any purchase.

 Whether you’re looking for something to stop the cold creeping through the gaps in your overcoat, or something light and colourful to protect you from the summer rays, there are endless opportunities when it comes to elevating your ensemble with a scarf.

 What is the best length for a scarf?

 Scarf lengths range from 50 to 90 inches.
 For an average-height man, a scarf of at least 60 inches is appropriate.
 The width of a scarf should be 6 to 14 inches.

 What is the best material for a scarf?